Work Later, Drink Now

-Work Later, Drink Now is a South Korean web series based on the Kakao Webtoon's Drinker City Women by Mikkang, starring Lee Sun-bin, Han Sun-hwa, Jung Eun-ji, and Choi Si-won.
+Work Later, Drink Now is a South Korean comedy slice of life web series based on the Kakao Webtoon's Drinker City Women by Mikkang, starring Lee Sun-bin, Han Sun-hwa, Jung Eun-ji, and Choi Si-won.
 The first season aired on TVING for 12 episodes from October 22 to November 26, 2021.
 The second season aired on TVING for 12 episodes from December 9, 2022, to January 13, 2023.

 The first season re-aired on television network tvN from February 3 to 18, 2022, airing every Wednesday and Thursday at 22:30 (KST) for five episodes.

 Synopsis

 Work Later, Drink Now tells the story of three women whose belief in life is one drink at the end of the day.